I Like Accounting

 This second version makes more sense to me and will get you to the same place, but we'll be sticking with the first formula, since it's the standard.

-Question Jennifer Jones, owner of Charlie LLC, is worried about her spending, so she's trying to check the math on her cost of goods sold (COGS) calculations.
+Sarah Martin, owner of David Co., is worried about her spending, so she's trying to check the math on her cost of goods sold (COGS) calculations.

 Answer